skiselev/monster-fdc/README.md

   * 74HCT138
   * 74ALS138, 74F138, 74LS138
 * X1
-  * Other 24 MHz half can 5V oscillators
+  * Any 24 MHz half can 5V oscillators
 * X2
-  * Other 1.8432 MHz half can 5V oscillators
+  * Any 1.8432 MHz half can 5V oscillators

 ## Release Notes